NVComputing/nvcomputingsite/resources/acsl/notation.md

 If you want to convert from pre-fix to post-fix or vice versa, it is easy to get mixed up; so, converting to in-fix first may be your better choice, although it's a tedious extra step to take.
+See the next section for a method that will allow for direct conversion from prefix to post fix, but again, just converting to in-fix first is the recommended option.

 ## Binary Trees